sentinel1909/jeff-mitchell-dev-v2/content/blog/2023/2023_06_05_simple_website_hosting_with_shuttle.md

 Unfortunately, that first site was difficult to maintain, because my skills were still on the weak side, so I abandoned it.

 I still longed for a way to quickly and easily put my creations out into the world.
+I've never been one to be happy fiddling endlessly with the Fibonacci sequence as a means of learning programming.

 ### Enter Shuttle

 In those early days of discovering the how's of deployment with Rust, the thing I came away with most was how complex it was, even for my simple little static website.
 There was a lot of hacking around and trial and error getting that first Dockerfile together such that railway.app would actually accept and build it.
-Granted, once it was done it was done, but I didn't enjoy the process of getting to a finished DockerFile.
+Granted, once it was done it was done, but I didn't enjoy the process of getting to a finished result.
 I had heard of Shuttle by this point, but when I first discovered this beautiful thing, static file hosting was not yet available.
 It eventually came along and somewhere early in 2023 I delightedly started to work with static files.
 I started contributing to the Shuttle documentation for the feature, helping flesh out the instructions and hopefully making the feature easier for others to read, understand, and implement.
 Shuttle neatly and tidyly takes the pain of Rust deployments away, and I wanted to do my part in showing that to the world in the clearest way I could.

 ### Axum, with Static Files, on Shuttle

 [Axum](https://docs.rs/axum/latest/axum/index.html) is a Rust web application framework.
 It is relatively simple to get up and running with and it's become my go-to lately for doing things on the web with Rust.
 In February, I restarted Zero to Production in Rust, doing it in Axum instead of Actix.
 Unfortunately, I've had to halt that project because I've hit a patch that's just out of reach skill wise.
 I do intend on returning, but am taking a little hiatus for the time being.
 That hasn't stopped me from wanting to learn more about Axum.

 Unlike other Rust web frameworks like Actix, Axum doesn't have a built in system of middleware.
 Instead, Axum relies on the Tower ecosystem for creation of support middleware.
-As far as hosting of static files is concerned, this used to the the territory of the axum-extra crate, which featured a router for single page applications (SPA).
+As far as hosting of static files is concerned, this used to the the territory of the `axum-extra` crate, which featured a router for single page applications (SPA).
 The static files example in the Shuttle Docs is based around use of SpaRouter to serve up the files in the static folder that you can provision by annotating your code with `#[shuttle_static_folder::StaticFolder] static_folder: PathBuf`.
 SpaRouter was deprecated in version 0.6.0 of axum-extra, in favour of the services available through the `tower-http` crate.

 I've never liked the notion of relying on bits that are deprecated so I went on a journey, working out exactly how to replace the relative ease of SpaRouter with a similar one-liner.
 This [article](https://robert.kra.hn/posts/2022-04-03_rust-web-wasm/) by Robert Krahn, was an important find.
 Robert has kept it up to date, documenting how to get rid of SpaRouter using `ServeDir` from `tower-http::services`.
 The trouble is, I never understood his code.
 I set out with the intention of either explaining it (for all of you) or coming up with something simpler.